Praise and Appreciation for Athanatos Ministries’ Apologetics Mentorship Program

 Our Literary Apologetics Certificate Program was inspired by ACM’s belief that the defense of the Christian faith should be mounted through the arts in our culture.
 ACM hosts a number of Christian writing contests and publishes books, with an emphasis on integrating a defense of the faith into storytelling (ie, through fiction).
 Our Literary Apologetics Certificate Program is aimed to help both apologists and authors think about how to communicate the Christian worldview in our ever-increasingly diverse, and often hostile, world.

 Our Christian Educator Training Program has new Sunday School teachers and youth group leaders in mind–and their pastor.
 Many people do not feel they know enough about the Bible to teach it, so they choose not to become involved.
 Others might feel like their knowledge of the Bible is fine but their ability to answer objections is limited.
 There is no substitute for serious study, but our training program will instill confidence and give direction to those who take their duties as a Christian educator seriously.
 Our training program also touches on issues related to ‘classroom management.’
-Our first session began Feb 1st, 2013.
-Sign up now!

 All courses can be taken ‘a la carte.’
 You don’t have to enroll in one of our certificate programs to take them.
 Just go to the academy course interface and sign up for the course you want following these instructions.